iiasa/CWatM_salzburg_dash/readme.md

 This tool is under discussion with the authorities of the Land Salzburg, but is in no means official

-or has any connections with the land Salzburg.
+"or has any connections with the land Salzburg.
 It is a draft tooll of the project Waterstress AT

 It is using the climate proejections from ZAMG (OEKS15) to project the hydrological regime for every 1x1 km2 cell in the study area